• Skip to primary navigation

 How to store

 Cooked chicken will keep fresh in the fridge if stored in an airtight container for up to 4 days or in the freezer for up to 4 months.
-Portion the chicken into desired weights and store in freezer-safe bags or containers.
+Portion the chicken into desired portions and store in freezer-safe bags or containers.
 When ready to use, thaw overnight in the fridge and use as desired.

 More chicken recipes you will love